DarrielleEvans/deployment6/README.md

   - Install the following dependencies using a user data script on each instance
   - 1 Route Table
   - Security Group Ports: 8000 and 22
-## Build and Test the application using Jenkins
+## Step 4
-- Created a Jenkins file to run the following stages:
+- Build and Test the application using Jenkins.
+Created a Jenkins file to run the following stages:
   1. Build Stage:
     Purpose: Set up the project environment and install dependencies.
     What Happens: